nbaronti/Homework_1/README.md

 - **Cloud Storage**: AWS EC2, Snowflake
 - **Application Development**: Firebase

 Beyond its software applications, Square also leverages newer technology to enable its POS devices and readers to accept customer payments.
 One specific technology is called NFC or "Near Field Communication".
-This technology enables smartphones & reader devices to communicate and execute secure, contactless payment through Apple Pay or Google Payment.
+This technology enables smartphones & reader devices to communicate and execute secure, contactless payment through Apple Pay or Google Pay.

 Last but not least, Square manufactures its own POS devices (i.e., restaurant card readers, in-store tablets, and other larger POS systems).

 ## Company Landscape

 As eluded to in the introduction, the primary FinTech domains in which Square operates are (1) Enterprise Solutions, (2) Payments & Billing, (3) Online Personal Finance, Banking, & Depositing, and (4) Blockchain & Cryptocurrencies.
-Over the last 5 - 10 years, these domains have seen major innovations along with the rise of competitors.
-In particular, the following list includes innovations and competitors as it relates to Square's FinTech domains:
+Over the last 5 - 10 years, these domains have seen major innovations along with the rise of new competitors.
+In particular, the below section includes innovations and competitors within Square's FinTech domains:

 1. **Enterprise Commerce Solutions**: